-The rental industry can play a pivotal role in the energy transition of the equipment sector with OEMs with clients
+The rental industry can play a pivotal role in the energy transition of the equipment sector with OFMs

 Rental companies and original equipment manufacturers are already investing and innovating to reduce air pollutants and improve asset efficiency.
 In addition, the rental industry can play a decisive role in the sector's energy transition.